Zeptogram/VR-Navigation-Pedestrian/README.md

 # VR-Navigation-Pedestrian
-> Unity project developed for master’s thesis focused on pedestrian dynamics.
+> Master's thesis project focused on implementing and expanding a Unity Project Tool made for research purposes on Pedestrian Dynamics using ML-Agents, trained following a Reinforcement Learning approach.

 > University Bicocca, Milan.
 Elio Gargiulo - 2025 - 110L.